marananni/2022ws_do_mn/coursework.md

 ## Paths to Cultural Change

 Even though in some cases inescapable, __Cultural Change__ is difficult.
 The underlying reason therefore is, that the existing culture of an organization was developed and learned through some instances decades of behavior.
-It is extensively researched that altering human behavior may be very difficult.
+It is extensively researched that altering human behavior may be very complex.

-For achieving a cultural change, Doppler & Lauterburg (2019) recommend the consistent and simultaneous implementation of the following influencing measures for medium-term success:
+For achieving a Cultural Change, Doppler & Lauterburg (2019) recommend the consistent and simultaneous implementation of the following influencing measures for medium-term success:

 __*1. Specifically describing the desired future.*__